volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Example of a report: #{example_risks}.
 List of Pull Requests: ```#{all}```.
 ```

 And it didn't work in most cases.
-Not all changes in the code carried any risks, so AI constantly tried to "invent" new risks where they were absent.
+Not all changes in the code carried any risks, so the AI constantly tried to 'invent' new risks where there were none.
-Sometimes it printed just a PR description without finding any problems.
+Sometimes it simply printed a PR description without identifying any problems.
-Sometimes it printed risks from the example provided.
+Other times, it printed risks from the example provided but not from real data.
-And we still have problems with formatting and gropupping (sometimes it confused PRs where it found risks.)
+Several times it confused PR numbers where it found risks.

-Most probably, the key problem was with my prompt, of course.
+Most likely, the key problem was with my prompt.
-Hence, I tried several modifications of this propmt, but the results were more or less similar.
+I tried several modifications, but the results were more or less the same.
-So it was problematic and I decided to give some clue to AI.
+So, I decided to give some clues to the AI.
-The clue is to be as descriptive as possible in PR messages.
-And it starded work like a charm.
+I started writing all PR descriptions as descriptively as possible, and it started working like a charm.

 For example, for the following description: